chattylabs/conversational-flow/README.md

 Part of the [Voice User Interaction SDK]().

-The library wraps and combines single platform resources and builds a **Software Component** capable of create a communication flow with ease.
+The library wraps and combines single platform resources and builds a _Software Component_ capable of create a communication flow between a devices and a user with ease.

 Besides, it also lets you choose between the following providers: like Android, Google Cloud,